-11. Lunches and breaks are scheduled for all Future Professionals.
-All full-time Future Professionals are required to take a 30-minute lunch break.
-Future Professionals should communicate with their Learning Leader if they have not had lunch by 1:30 p.m.
+11. Lunches and breaks are scheduled for all Future Professionals based on their daily schedule.
+All full-time Future Professionals are required to take a 30-minute lunch break, with an additional 30-minute dinner break for schedules where applicable.
+Future Professionals should communicate with their Learning Leader if they have not had lunch by 1:30 PM, or dinner by 5:00 PM.
 Part-time Future Professionals will take a 15-minute break as scheduled by school administration.